 Smaller than your fingernail, the Irukandji jellyfish is almost impossible to see in the water.
 But its sting?
 Unforgettable.

 It causes waves of agony, high blood pressure, and even heart failure.
+It kills not by force, but by shutting your body down from the inside.
 Survivors describe the pain as so severe they begged to die.

 You may never notice one until it’s too late.
 Sometimes, the smallest threats are the cruelest.